mspnp/aks-baseline/README.md

 # Azure Kubernetes Service (AKS) Baseline Cluster

-This reference implementation demonstrates the _recommended starting (baseline) infrastructure architecture_ for a general purpose [AKS cluster](https://azure.microsoft.com/services/kubernetes-service).
+This reference implementation is a simplified version of the _recommended_ starting (baseline) infrastructure architecture_ for a general purpose [AKS cluster](https://azure.microsoft.com/services/kubernetes-service) defined in the [Base Repository](https://github.com/mspnp/aks-secure-baseline) .

 This implementation and document is meant to guide an interdisciplinary team or multiple distinct teams like networking, security and development through the process of getting this secure baseline infrastructure deployed and understanding the components of it.

 We walk through the deployment here in a rather _verbose_ method to help you understand each component of this cluster, ideally teaching you about each layer and providing you with the knowledge necessary to apply it to your workload.